nicktelindert/nextspace-build-iso/readme.md

 - No gui networking tools
 - No decision made on base applications yet.

+# Logging in
+- You can login with the live cd/usb with username nextspace and an empty password.

 [GO TO THE NEXTSPACE GITHUB PAGE](https://www.github.com/trunkmaster/nextspace) credits to Trunkmaster